Plymouth, Indiana: Parks and recreation

-Plymouth is home to nine parks.
 Centennial Park is the largest park in Plymouth.
 It is equipped with a swimming pool, lighted baseball and softball diamonds, lighted basketball courts, lighted tennis courts, sand volleyball courts, shuffleboard, horseshoes, a skate park, and multiple playgrounds.
 The large wooden castle playground was built in 1993.
-Another smaller, metal playground with swings and a climbing wall is a part of Centennial Park as well.
+Another smaller, metal playground with swings and a climbing wall is a part of the park as well.
 Centennial Park also includes a dog park and a 2.7 mi Greenway Trail that connects several parks.

+Freedom Park (Packard’s Woods) has athletic facilities and offers an all-inclusive play center.

+Magnetic Park contains a playground, a fishing pond, and a gazebo with a fountain as well as the Conservation Clubhouse, which is able to be rented out for events.

+River Square Park has an amphitheater, tiered seating, a splash pad, and a building for both concessions and restroom facilities.
+It is home to Plymouth's Saturday Farmer's Market, the Yellow River Festival, the Latino Festival, and Mayor's Summer of Music on Friday's in July and August.
+The Farmer's Market takes place every Saturday morning from May to October.